Twiddler's syndrome

 Twiddler's syndrome is a malfunction of a pacemaker due to manipulation of the device and the consequent dislodging of the leads from their intended location.
 As the leads move, they stop pacing the heart and can cause strange symptoms such as phrenic nerve stimulation resulting in abdominal pulsing or brachial plexus stimulation resulting in rhythmic arm twitching.
 Twiddler's syndrome in patients with an implanted defibrilator may lead to inadequate, painful defibrillation-shocks.

 Signs and symptoms

 Twiddler's syndrome presents with a range of symptoms, contingent on the extent of entanglement, the electrode's subsequent retraction, and the final location of the dislodged lead.
-Leads that become more dislodged up can activate the ipsilateral phrenic nerves, which can result in hiccups, involuntary breathing spasms, or diaphragmatic contractions.
+Leads that become more dislodged can activate the ipsilateral phrenic nerves, which can result in hiccups, involuntary breathing spasms, or diaphragmatic contractions.
 The brachial plexus is stimulated by additional coiling and withdrawal of the lead, which causes regular arm twitches.

 Causes

 Patient "twiddling," or manipulation, of the pulse generator within its skin pocket results in the device's painless dislodgment; lead dislodgement follows, eventually leading to pacemaker malfunction.
 There have also been reports of variations of this phenomenon resulting in the failure of implanted cardioverter-defibrillators and cardiac resynchronization therapy, which can be fatal.